 - Interest savings.

-Rates on the 10-year fixed-rate mortgage are lower compared to its longer-term counterpart, the 30-year fixed mortgage.
+Rates on the 10-year fixed-rate mortgage are lower compared to its longer-term counterpart, the 30-year fixed-rate mortgage.
 While rates could easily vary and change, the 10-year fixed rate can be a quarter to half a percentage point off the 30-year’s rate.
 A lower rate translates to a lower monthly payment, more of the payment scheme below.

 Indeed, you’ll be repaying your loan thrice as fast with a 10-year fixed mortgage.
 This expedited loan schedule saves on the interest paid throughout the life of the loan.
 Why?
 Your payments are set up higher so you can pay off your debt within 10 years’ time.